5 Causes of Green Poop With IBS.

 Bile (bilirubin) is a greenish substance secreted from your liver into the digestive tract (the small intestine and the colon).

-Under normal conditions, bacteria that usually live inside your digestive tract will convert the green bilirubin into a brownish substance called (stercobilin) which gives the stool its standard brown color.
+Under normal conditions, bacteria that usually live inside your digestive tract will convert the green bilirubin into a brownish substance called (stercobilin), giving the stool its standard brown color.

 With severe diarrhea, the rapid passage of contents of the gut tract will not allow enough time for the bile to turn brown.

 Severe diarrhea often manifests with yellow watery diarrhea.
-As diarrhea continues, patients with severe diarrhea may pass bright or lime green bile in stool.
+Patients with severe diarrhea may pass bright or lime-green bile in stool as diarrhea continues.

 4. Infection (gastroenteritis) on top of IBS.

-Acute infections of the digestive system lead to diarrhea and speeding up of intestine and colon contents.
-Infection can trigger IBS-like symptoms with diarrhea which may turn green.
+Acute digestive system infections lead to diarrhea and speed up intestine and colon contents.
+Infection can trigger IBS-like symptoms with diarrhea, which may turn green.

 The green color of severe diarrhea is often due to the passage of unchanged greenish bile.